schutza/nlp-experiments/entities/README.md

 * Genesys NLU: Last Friday/DateTime -> `2019-05-31T00:00:00Z`
   * This resolution to DateTime is too granular, and Dialog would have to make further adjustments to *coarsen* the resolved value to `2019-05-31`

-In absence of a different temporal Entity Type, NLU quickly reaches its limits.
+In absence of a different temporal Entity Type, an NLU would quickly reach its limits.
 If there were separate additional Entity Types of `Date` and `Time` to start with, many use-cases would be spared cumbersome post-processing of NLU output at the Dialog level.

 ## Use Cases